ATNU/poetic-transformations-server/EndpointList.md

 ---

 #Search
-Search across all poems and return a snippet.
+Search across all poems and return key details and a snippet surrounding the search phrase.
+Search phrase should be surrounded by double quotation marks and URL encoded. e.g. the phrase ```'the apple and the pear'``` should be submitted as ```"the apple and the pear"``` thus after URL encoding ``` %22the%20apple%20and%20the%20pear%22``` .
+Searching is non case sensitive and searches for the whole phrase submitted.

+It is possible to use wildcards.
+In future this endpoint could be developed to cater for more sophisticated and/or queries.

 ##URL
 /search/searchphrase